aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 From the preceding section, we can see that we have just implemented for squares, but I wonder how to use it in other regular polygons like equilateral triangles or even pentagons.
 Before discussing the problem, we should create such regular polygons at first.

-Certainly, we can easily generate sqaures by setting the width and the height with a same value, but what if generating other egular polygons? **SVG** is my choice.
+Certainly, we can easily generate squares by setting the width and the height with a same value, but what if generating other egular polygons? **SVG** is my choice.

 In SVG, we can easily create a polygon by using `polygon` tags, with setting the attribute `points` to set up each vertex.